craftingcity/The-Known-World/Prenotes Apr 14 25.md

 ```

 ##### Xenfer
 *You receive a letter, handwritten and delivered by courier.
-Your circle would have sent a familiar spirit.
-This is from someone you don't know.
+Your circle would have sent a familiar spirit - this message is from someone you don't know.
 The letter reads...*

 ```
 We have a job for you, Xenfer.
 Go to the Araborum in Mossburg, and meet with Leliana.
 She is expecting you.
 You will travel with her and her companions over the course of the next week, during which time you will provide your services.
 You will be compensated well, including reimbursement on expenses occured during your time of service.
 This assignment is non-optional.